• Home

 Cataloged as 'Baseball Photos', with 'Game on Back' by Jefferson Burdick in the American Card Catalog, the consensus is that the W502 cards were a part of some sort of game, even possibly with some sort of trade in program.

-While most W502 issues were issued with a blank back, some were issued with ink writing on the back of the card.
+While most W502 cards were issued with a blank back, some were issued with ink writing on the back.

 Here are all of the known printed card backs: